The Glebe Foreshore Walk is a scenic trail that runs from Bicentennial Park to Bridge Road, following the shores of Rozelle Bay and Blackwattle Bay.

 Below is a map of the Glebe Foreshore Walk, including the two parking areas (P) and the Jubilee Park light rail station (L).

-The Glebe Foreshore Walk explores the following parks and reserves:
+The Glebe Foreshore Walk takes you through several scenic parks and reserves:

 - Bicentennial Park